DA0-DA0/dao-dao-ui/packages/stateful/hooks/useWebSocket.README.md

 # WebSocket hooks

-The `useDaoWebSocket` hook maintains a client connection to the WebSocket server, which is responsible for broadcasting events from the indexer about a DAO and its proposals.
-It is used in the top-level layout components (`DappLayout` and `SdaLayout`) to provide a global WebSocket instance to the entire app via the AppLayoutContext provider and its `useAppLayoutContext` hook.
+The `useWebSocket` hook provides access to a client connection to the WebSocket server, which is responsible for broadcasting events from the indexer.
+The client is a singleton, meaing all hooks provide the same client.
 This architecture removes the need for multiple connections or constant re-connections when the page changes.

-This hook is already set up and mostly will not change.
+The `useWebSocketChannel(s)` hooks wrap the web socket hook and return one or several subscriptions to channels, keeping track of how many subscriptions there are to each channel across the whole app. `AppContextProvider` will unsubscribe from a channel once all listeners have stopped listening to it.

-The `useOnDaoWebSocketMessage` hook wraps the connection and provides a simple interface to subscribe to events. **_This is likely the hook you want to use in your components if you're adding WebSocket functionality._**
+The `useOnWebSocketMessage` hook wraps the channel listener and provides a simple interface to subscribe to messages across one or many channels matching an expected type and calling a callback function when necessary.

+The `useOnDaoWebSocketMessage` hook is a shortcut for the above hook to connect to the current DAO's channel.
+This can only be used when on a DAO's page.

+### Which one should I use?

+You most likely want to use `useOnWebSocketMessage` or `useOnDaoWebSocketMessage` if you're adding WebSocket functionality.
+The web socket and channel hooks manage the connection and subscriptions, so you don't have to worry about those. `useOnWebSocketMessage` is useful for subscribing to multiple channels, such as the inbox that wants to be notified of new proposals for all followed DAOs. `useOnDaoWebSocketMessage` on the other hand is useful for subscribing to the current DAO's channel, such as the proposal page that wants to refresh when a vote is cast on the current DAO.

-## How to subscribe to WebSocket events
+## How to subscribe to WebSocket events for a DAO

 The `useOnDaoWebSocketMessage` hook assumes the WebSocket always sends messages under the `broadcast` event name with a payload that contains `type` (a string)